-Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) benefit is \$25,000 per calendar year.)
-Outpatient Hospital Services: You pay 20% coinsurance for each Medicare-covered outpatient hospital surgery.
+Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) Medicare Part B Prescription Drugs: You pay 0% - 20% coinsurance for chemotherapy drugs You pay 0% - 20% coinsurance for all other drugs covered under Medicare Part B Out-of-network: Outpatient Hospital Services: You pay 20% coinsurance for each Medicare-covered outpatient hospital surgery.
 You pay 20% coinsurance for each Medicare-covered outpatient observation services.
 If the provider bills for services other than observation, you may be responsible for additional cost sharing.
-Ambulatory surgical center: You pay 20% for each Medicare-covered surgery.
-You pay 20% coinsurance for each Medicare-covered simple x-ray and lab service You pay 20% coinsurance for Medicare-covered medical supplies You pay 20% coinsurance for Medicare-covered blood service You pay 20% coinsurance for each Medicare-covered diagnostic radiology service (such as CT scan and MRI) You pay 20% coinsurance for Medicare-covered diagnostic procedures and tests and therapeutic radiology service
+Ambulatory surgical center: You pay 20% for each Medicare- covered surgery.
+You pay 20% coinsurance for each Medicare-covered simple x- ray and lab service.
+You pay 20% coinsurance for Medicare-covered medical supplies.
+You pay 20% coinsurance for Medicare-covered blood service.
+You pay 20% coinsurance for each Medicare-covered diagnostic radiology service (such as CT scan and MRI).
+You pay 20% coinsurance for Medicare-covered diagnostic procedures and tests and therapeutic radiology service

-Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) Mental health services: You pay 20% coinsurance for each Medicare-covered individual session You pay 20% coinsurance for each Medicare-covered group session Partial Hospitalization: You pay 20% coinsurance for each Medicare-covered partial hospitalization day.
-Medicare-covered preventive screenings: You pay a \$0 copayment Medicare Part B Prescription Drugs: You pay 20% coinsurance for chemotherapy drugs You pay 20% coinsurance for all other drugs covered under Medicare Part B Outpatient mental health care In-network: Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-You pay a \$35 copay for each Medicare-covered individual session You pay a \$35 copay for each Medicare-covered group session Out-of-network: You pay 20% coinsurance for each Medicare-covered individual session You pay 20% coinsurance for each Medicare-covered group session
+Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) Mental health services: You pay 20% coinsurance for each Medicare-covered individual session for Mental health and Psychiatric services.
+You pay 20% coinsurance for each Medicare-covered group session for Mental health and Psychiatric services.
+Partial Hospitalization: You pay 20% coinsurance for each Medicare-covered partial hospitalization day.
+Medicare-covered preventive screenings: You pay a \$0 copayment.
+Medicare Part B Prescription Drugs: You pay 20% coinsurance for chemotherapy drugs.
+You pay 20% coinsurance for all other drugs covered under Medicare Part B. Outpatient mental health care In-network: Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+You pay a \$45 copay for each Medicare-covered individual session for Mental health services.
+You pay a \$35 copay for each Medicare-covered individual session for Psychiatric services.
+You pay a \$45 copay for each Medicare-covered group session for Mental health services.
+You pay a \$35 copay for each Medicare-covered group session for Psychiatric services.